myscreens.ca

 Mesh weave density.
 Talius ships four standard weaves at 55%, 90%, 95%, and 99% blockage.
 The tighter the weave, the more it costs per square foot.
 The 95% weave is the most-picked spec for southern Ontario homes that face west or south.
 The 99% weave is closer to a blackout and gets picked for media patios and east-facing covers.

 Frame colour.
 Five stock colours come with the install at no extra charge.
-A custom RAL or designer colour match adds $300 to $800 per opening, depending on opening size and how many panels share the colour.
+A custom RAL or designer colour match adds a line item to the quote, scaled to opening size and how many panels share the colour.

 Wind sensor.
-A sensor that pulls the screen up automatically in high wind costs about $300 installed per opening.
+A sensor that pulls the screen up automatically in high wind is a small add-on per opening.
 We recommend it on any lakeshore site, any rooftop install, and any south-facing covered patio over 16 feet wide.

 Smart-home bridge.
-A HomeKit, Google Home, or Alexa smart-home bridge adds $200 to $400 to a quote.
-The smart-home bridge handles the whole house, so the cost does not grow with the number of openings on the same property.
+A HomeKit, Google Home, or Alexa smart-home bridge is a one-time add-on that handles the whole house, so the cost does not grow with the number of openings on the same property.

 Site complexity.
 A second-storey install, framed soffit cutting, or stucco patching pushes labour higher.
 We name the dollar add-on at the site visit, not before.